danbeddows/thebeddowswedding/README.md

 # The Beddows Wedding Website

-A small website for guests to see detailed information they'll need for the our day.
+A small website for guests to see detailed information they'll need for our day.

 See it live at [thebeddowswedding.com](https://www.thebeddowswedding.com).